← Back

 Indoor atmospheric turbulence from equipment heat dissipation causes beam wander and intensity flickering beyond 1-2 meters.
 Datacenters are not controlled optical labs, so stability is hard to maintain at scale.

 Dense VCSEL arrays generate heat causing thermal crosstalk, wavelength drift, and power fluctuations.
 Dust and condensation can disrupt beams.
 Hermetic packaging is often required for reliability.
-While researchers work on these challenges, most production deployments have chosen the option that trades latency for stability.
+Production systems have generally chosen the option that costs latency but gains stability, while researchers continue working on FSO's open problems.

 Metric Free-Space Optics Co-Packaged Optics